mckoss/git-demo/README.md

 Here's a line written by Mike.
 Hello Mike!

-This is another line for testing
+Here is another line added by Mike.